justinjohnso/music-downloader/README.md

 Customize download behavior in the `[downloads]`, `[artwork]`, `[filepaths]`, and other sections.
 All streamrip options are supported - see `mdl-config-example.toml` for the full list.

+**Security Note:** Never commit `mdl-config.toml` to version control if it contains sensitive credentials.

 ## Usage

 After installation, use the `mdl` shorthand command: